cchoi96/lol-match-history/README.md

-# Express React Starter
+# League of Legends Match History App

-This is a template for using Express and React in the same project.
+This app uses the Express React Starter Template.
 It is based on Create React App.

 Read the article: [Introducing Express React Starter](https://medium.com/burke-knows-words/introducing-express-react-starter-b6d299206a3a)